pablobfonseca/pablobfonseca/README.md

 🚀 I work for [Upscope](https://upscope.com) as a Lead Software Engineer.

-🌱 I'm improving my Typescript, Go and FP (oCaml) skills.
+🌱 I've been studying Functional Programming and improving my Go skills.

 ⚡ Fun fact: I love human languages as much as I love programming languages, I am currently trying to learn a few languages in my spare time: 🇯🇵🇰🇷🇮🇹🇪🇸🇮🇱